ibm-cloud-docs/CDN/how-to.md

    ![Purge page](images/purge-create-dialog.png)

 5. After purging, the group is listed under **Purge history**.
-If the process succeeds, the cached contents of the path list in the edge server are cleared.
+If the process succeeds, the cached contents of the path list in the Edge server are cleared.
 If you want to save a group for future use without performing a purge operation, click the **Add paths** button instead.

    ![Purge page](images/purge-history-list.png)